-Task force members estimated in 2008 that there were more than 400 air separation plants in operation that used BAHXs for producing pressurized oxygen, with a total experience of more than 2900 plant years.
-There have been no known incidents involving these components.
+There are hundreds of air separation plants in operation today that use BAHXs for producing pressurized oxygen, with a total operating experience of thousands of plant years.
+There has been only one known incident involving these components, see Table 1.